 DENIED APPLICATION POLICY: Applicants will be notified either in person or by U.S. mail, email and/or telephone of a denial and/or rejection of their application within seven (7) business days of the receipt of the completed rental application.
 The denial will state the specific reason for the denial and the criteria on which it is based.
 We will also include the name and contact information of the third party that provided the information on which the rejection was based.
-The required Notice of Occupancy Rights under the Violence Against Women Act will be included in all denials.
+The required Notice of Occupancy Rights under the Violence Against Women Act and Tenant Selection Criteria will be included in all denials.

 Any applicant that is denied for having income that is higher than property income limits, must wait one (1) year before reapplying.
 (No time constraints apply to any other denied applications.)
-Foundation Communities properties does not offer an appeals process for denied applications.
+Applicants may request an individualized review\ to consider mitigating circumstances for criminal convictions 1) older than 20 years except in the case of lifetime registered sex offenders and those convicted of manufacturing methamphetamine, 2) for convictions within 6 months of the stated look-back period expiration for felony convictions and 3) for convictions within 3 months of the above stated look-back period expiration for misdemeanors.